DPhi-Space/public-documentation/docs/1-howto/0-developing.md

 Clustergate-2 runs Docker containers in space, so the best way to develop and test your application is to build it as a Docker container **locally on your laptop**, and optionally test it on an **ARM64-based device** like a Raspberry Pi before deployment.

-All the examples below can be found under `examples/simple-docker/` folder
+All the examples below can be found under `examples/simple-docker/` folder.

 ---